Sergipe: Infrastructure

-National Airport
+Airport

-Aracaju International Airport was inaugurated on October 30, 1952 with a runway only 1200 meters in length; the airport did not have an access road until 1958, so after construction of one operating efficiency increased.
+Aracaju–Santa Maria International Airport was inaugurated on October 30, 1952 with a runway only 1200 meters in length; the airport did not have an access road until 1958, so after construction of one operating efficiency increased.
 In 1961 the runway was extended to 1500 meters and a passenger terminal was built in 1962.
 In February 1975 control of the airport was handed over to Infraero.
+The airport's runways reached their current configuration of 2,200 meters in length in 1993.
+The passenger terminal also underwent several changes and, in 1998, Aracaju gained a new building, measuring 10 thousand square meters.
+Santa Maria Airport began to be managed by Aena Brasil in 2020, after the company won the concessions auction of the National Civil Aviation Agency (Anac), held in 2019.